Authors Guild, Inc. v. Google, Inc.: Impact

 Authors Guild, Inc. v.
 HathiTrust (2014) was a following case related to HathiTrust, a project by the libraries of the Big Ten Academic Alliance and the University of California systems that combined their digital library collections with those of Google's Book Search.
 The HathiTrust case differed in two primary factors which were raised by the plaintiffs: that for viewers with disabilities, they could view the scanned text through a screen reader to make it easier to read, and offering to print out the scans as replacement copies for members of the universities if they could verify their original copies were lost or damaged.
 Both uses were deemed also to be fair use by the Second Circuit.

 The subject of the copyright of orphan works – works that may still be under copyright but with no identifiable rights holder – was a significant point of debate after both this and HathiTrust.
 Normally, libraries have been hesitant to loan digital copies of orphaned works as libraries may be liable for copyright violations should the copyright owner step forward to claim ownership.
 The United States Copyright Office, spurred by the question of digitization for book preservation, wrote a guidance paper in 2015 on the matter of orphaned works stating that those making digital copies of orphan works should not be liable for any copyright violations if they have made a good faith effort to locate the original authors, in a manner similar to the unpassed Shawn Bentley Orphan Works Act of 2008.
 The paper recommended that such legislation be passed.

 The ruling, finding Google's approach to be fair use, alongside Authors Guild, Inc. v.
 HathiTrust has been used as the basis of controlled digital lending (CDL).
 As argued under the CDL model, a library that owns a physical copy of a book has rights under both fair use (as established under this case) and the first-sale doctrine to "lend" an electronic scanned copy of that book with appropriate digital rights management to a user as if they were lending out the physical book, thus allowing libraries to serve remote users.
 The Internet Archive's Open Library project used the CDL concept to justify its system, but this has come under criticism from authors and publishers of copyrighted books within the Open Library.
 The CDL concept has not been tested in courts, and a lawsuit against the Open Library for copyright infringement was initiated by four publishers in June 2020.
 This case, Hachette v.
-Internet Archive, is being heard in the Southern District of New York with discovery scheduled to run until April 2022.
+Internet Archive, was heard in the Southern District of New York.
+On March 25, 2023, the court ruled against the Internet Archive.